School of Arts and Humanities

 Students may select any combination of upper-division courses from Art and Performance, Art History, Visual Arts, Arts & Technology, Communications, Creative Writing, Dance, Drama, Emerging Media & Communication, Film Studies, Historical Studies, Music and/or Philosophy.

 IV.
-Elective Requirements: 33 semester credit hours
+Elective Requirements: 33 hours

-Advanced Electives (6 semester credit hours)
+Advanced Electives (6 hours)

-Upper-Level Elective (3 semester credit hours)
+Upper-Level Elective (3 hours)

-Free Electives (24 semester credit hours)
+Free Electives (24 hours)

-- Curriculum Requirements can be fulfilled by other approved courses from accredited institutions of higher education.
+1. Curriculum Requirements can be fulfilled by other approved courses from accredited institutions of higher education.
 The courses listed in parentheses are recommended as the most efficient way to satisfy both Core Curriculum and Major Requirements at UT Dallas.

-- A required Major course that also fulfills a Core Curriculum requirement.
+2. A required Major course that also fulfills a Core Curriculum requirement.